Custom Wood Flower Box

 3. Create The Frame

 All screws are inserted from the outside, and attach to the corner posts.
-Our flower box was completely built, then set onto the gravel.
+Our flower box frame was completely built, then set onto the gravel.
 The gravel makes up the bed of the flower box.

 Long Sides